ashiqueps/chef-ai-assistant/README.md

 # Chef AI Assistant

-Chef AI Assistant is a Ruby gem that provides AI assistant capabilities for Chef.
+Chef AI Assistant is a Ruby gem that provides AI-powered capabilities for Chef.
+It helps with explaining Chef code, generating Chef commands, and answering questions about Chef.

 ## Installation